 Pharaoh’s Arrow is available world-wide in paperback through Amazon, Barnes and Noble, and Indigo.ca.
 Amazon sells a Kindle ebook version.
 Vendors can purchase the book through Ingram Spark (ISBN 9781773700304).

 As an elementary teacher, I could see the need for more historical fiction picture books, so I wrote and illustrated Pharaoh’s Arrow.
 I did months of research so that my book would include accurate information and could hopefully be used by teachers.
 The story also teaches about compassion, understanding, forgiveness and responsibility.

 I illustrated the book in two-dimensional Egyptian style.
 I wanted the illustrations to look like ancient tomb paintings had come to life to tell the story.
 I used pencil crayon to replicate Egyptian colours and then covered the drawings with a tempera paint wash to mimic papyrus.
 I also researched authentic hieroglyphics to reinforce the text.
-Click on “Hieroglyphics” in the menu on this page to learn what the hieroglyphics mean in the book.
+Click on “Hieroglyphics” in the menu on this page to learn the meanings of the hieroglyphics found in the book.

 See the book trailer here:

 See the “Colouring Pages” and “Hieroglyphics” pages for more about Pharaoh’s Arrow.
 Learn how to add the papyrus effect to your Egyptian art here:

 I was interviewed on the “Book Talk Radio Club” podcast with Claire Perkins.
 Please listen here:

 The recommended age is 8 to 11 years, as the book addresses the themes of death and revenge.
 This book was published in August 2017 and received a 5 star rating from Readers’ Favorite website, stating the book was “gorgeously illustrated…compelling….and most highly recommended.”
 Check out the full review here: